cbeck88/conf-rs/README.md

 If you have very specific CLI argument parsing needs, or if you need pixel-perfect help text, you will be better off using `clap` directly instead of this crate, because you will have more control that way. `clap` is the most mature and feature-complete CLI argument parser out there, by a wide margin.

-In many web projects, you don't really have such needs.
+In many applications, you don't really have such needs.
 You aren't making very sophisticated use of `clap`, your project is small, and you don't particularly need any features of `conf` either, so you will be able to use `clap-derive` or `conf` equally well and not notice very much difference.

 If you prefer, you can stick with `clap-derive`, and then only if you find that you need flatten-with-prefix or another feature, try to switch to `conf` at that point.